 Pathologic Changes in the Liver

-When viewed under the microscope, a liver biopsy sample can show cytoplasmic globular inclusions in hepatocytes.
-These round to oval-shaped inclusions stain magenta on when using an eosin and hematoxylin.
-These are also periodic acid Schiff (PAS)-positive and diastase resistant.
-These inclusions represent the accumulated mutant alpha 1-AT z proteins.
+When viewed under a microscope, a liver biopsy sample shows cytoplasmic globular inclusions in hepatocytes.
+These round-to-oval–shaped inclusions stain magenta on eosin and hematoxylin.
+These are also periodic acid-Schiff (PAS)-positive and diastase-resistant.
+These inclusions represent the accumulated mutant alpha-1-AT Z proteins.

-During the early stages of the disease, these inclusions are mostly found in the periportal liver cells.
-This goes to show that disease progression tends to follow a peripheral to central direction.
-The presence of these inclusions in the hepatocytes does not, however, correlate to the severity of the disease in all cases.
+During the early stages of the disease, these inclusions are mostly found in the periportal liver cells, as disease progression tends to move in a peripheral to central direction.
+The presence of these inclusions in the hepatocytes does not, however, correlate with the severity of the disease in all cases.

-In samples coming from neonates and infants with the PiZZ variant, changes in the hepatocyte may vary.
-Especially in very early cases, PiZZ alpha 1 antitrypsin deficiency may present with hepatitis accompanied with cholestasis and fibrosis.
-Some infants may show only steatosis.
+In samples taken from neonates and infants with the PiZZ variant, changes in the hepatocyte may vary.
+Especially in very early cases, PiZZ alpha-1 antitrypsin deficiency may present with hepatitis, accompanied by cholestasis and fibrosis.
+Some infants may only exhibit steatosis.

 Differential Diagnosis and Diagnostic Investigation

-In all cases where there are signs and symptoms of abnormal liver functioning such as elevated transaminases and prolonged clotting and bleeding times, alpha 1 antitrypsin deficiency should always be considered.
+In all cases in which the signs and symptoms of abnormal liver functioning occur, such as elevated transaminases and prolonged clotting and bleeding times, alpha-1 antitrypsin deficiency should be considered.
 Differential diagnoses may vary depending on the patient’s age (see table below).

-Diagnosis for alpha 1 antitrypsin deficiency can be confirmed by measuring serum levels of alpha 1 antitrypsin and determining the PI type by isoelectric focusing gel electrophoresis.
-Abnormal results will show around 10–15 % of the normal levels of alpha 1 antitrypsin in the blood.
+The diagnosis of alpha-1 antitrypsin deficiency can be confirmed by measuring serum levels of alpha-1 antitrypsin and determining the PI type by isoelectric focusing gel electrophoresis.
+Abnormal results will show approximately 10%–15% of normal levels of alpha-1 antitrypsin in the blood.

-Being an acute phase reactant, alpha 1 antitrypsin may also be elevated in the presence of inflammatory processes.
-This means that an elevated serum measurement should not be used as a sole basis for the exclusion of alpha 1 antitrypsin deficiency.
+As an acute phase reactant, alpha-1 antitrypsin may also be elevated in the presence of inflammatory processes.
+This means that an elevated serum measurement should not be used as the sole basis for the exclusion of alpha-1 antitrypsin deficiency.

-Although not necessary, liver biopsy can help in determining the extent of liver damage and the presence of hepatocellular carcinoma.
+Although not indicated, a liver biopsy can help determine the extent of liver damage and the presence of hepatocellular carcinoma.
 The presence of PAS-positive and diastase-resistant inclusions is diagnostic of the disease.

 Treatment and Prevention

-The definitive treatment for alpha 1 antitrypsin deficiency, especially for advanced cases is liver transplantation.
-For milder forms or in early stages of the disease, supportive treatment is indicated.
+The definitive treatment for alpha-1 antitrypsin deficiency, especially for advanced cases, is liver transplantation.
+For milder forms or in the early stages of the disease, supportive treatment is indicated.

-Oxidative stress to the hepatocytes and bile stasis are prevented by giving vitamin E and ursodeoxycholic acid respectively.
-However, studies have shown that these two treatments do not exhibit efficacy for their indications.
-Other treatments such as gene therapy and the use of pharmacologic chaperones are already being developed.
+Oxidative stress to the hepatocytes and bile stasis can be prevented by administering vitamin E and ursodeoxycholic acid, respectively.
+However, studies have shown that these 2 treatments do not exhibit efficacy for their indications.
+Other treatments such as gene therapy and the use of pharmacologic chaperones are also being developed.

-Health education plays an important part in the treatment regimen for alpha 1 antitrypsin deficiency.
+Health education plays an important role in the treatment regimen for alpha-1 antitrypsin deficiency.
 It should be emphasized to patients with the disease that smoking will aggravate their condition and can cause fatal consequences.
 Vaccination against influenza, pneumococcus, and hepatitis A and B are also indicated to reduce the progression of the disease.

-For patients with lungs as the predominantly affected organ, replacement therapy with plasma containing alpha 1 antitrypsin is usually indicated.
-Lung transplantation may also be indicated for these patients, especially those with advanced lung involvement.
+When lungs are the predominantly affected organ, replacement therapy with plasma containing alpha-1 antitrypsin is usually indicated.
+Lung transplantation may also be indicated in these cases, especially in patients with advanced lung involvement.

 Complications and Prognosis

-Usually, liver involvement in alpha 1 antitrypsin deficiency progress slowly but can be accelerated in the presence of comorbidities and infections.
-Manifestations develop into severe forms much like that with other chronic liver diseases.
+Usually, liver involvement in alpha-1 antitrypsin deficiency progresses slowly but can be accelerated in the presence of comorbidities and infections.
+Manifestations develop into severe forms, much like those seen in other chronic liver diseases.
 Other complications include severe bleeding, especially among newborns, and malnutrition as a result of poor food intake and malabsorption brought about by cholestasis.

-Since not all individuals with the homozygous gene variant present with signs and symptoms, it is important to understand that patients with alpha 1 antitrypsin gene variants can continue life without any liver-related complications.
-For advanced cases, liver transplantations have demonstrated favorable results.
+As not all individuals with the homozygous gene variant present with signs and symptoms, it is important to understand that patients with alpha-1 antitrypsin gene variants may continue to live without any liver-related complications.
+In advanced cases, liver transplantations have demonstrated favorable results.